-A study is underway to explore the best implementation options for the Cumberland Circulator.
-The study will determine the features of the project including the best routes and schedule options, stop locations, type and size of vehicle, and potential fare recommendations.
+A study which explored the implementation options for the Cumberland Circulator as well as determining the features of the project, including the best routes and schedule options, stop locations, type, and size of the vehicle, and potential fare recommendations.

 The WalkUP Wake-Up Call: Atlanta

-This research report focuses on regionally significant walkable urban places, referred to as WalkUPs.
-It suggests that these places will be the loci of both the growth of real estate and wealth-creating employment in metro Atlanta for decades to come.
+This research report focused on regionally significant walkable urban places, referred to as WalkUPs.
+It suggested that these places will be the loci of both the growth of real estate and wealth-creating employment in metro Atlanta for decades to come.